KirillMcQ/kirillmcq.github.io/README.md

-# Help Ukraine
+# Write documents!

-This site is made for people that want to donate to ukraine during their war with russia.
-It has all of the wesbites that you can donate to on it all in one place.
+This is a site where you can write documents, like google docs and word.
+I am currently implementing this on github pages to see how it works and then I will publish it as a desktop app with electron.
+The installer will be here once I release the first version!